dvd940/Practical.Machine.Learning/Practical.Machine.Learning.md

 # Introduction
-Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
-These type of devices are part of the quantified self movement – a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
-One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
-In this project, your goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
-They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
-More information is available from the website here: http://groupware.les.inf.puc-rio.br/har
+In this project, the goal is to use data from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants that were asked to perform barbell lifts correctly and incorrectly in 5 different ways and predict the manner in which they did the exercise.

+The methods used by the participants to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl were

+* Exactly according to the specification (Class A)

+* Throwing the elbows to the front (Class B)

+* Lifting the dumbbell only halfway (Class C)

+* Lowering the dumbbell only halfway (Class D)

+* Throwing the hips to the front (Class E).

+It is the class of method used that will be predicted.

+More information on this data set is available from the website here: http://groupware.les.inf.puc-rio.br/har

 # Load and Clean The Data
 **Note: ** The data is assumed to be located in a sub folder named "data".